 Yes.
 If your registered agent is an individual, that person must live in Minnesota.
-If your agent is a business entity, that company must either be a domestic Minnesota business or one with authority to conduct business in the state.
+If your agent is a business entity, that company must either be a domestic Minnesota business or one with the authority to conduct business in the state.

 How can I change my registered agent in Minnesota?

 Minnesota keeps the process of changing your agent pretty simple.
-All you really have to do is download the Notice of Change of Registered Office/Registered Agent form, fill it out, and submit it to the Secretary of State.
-You can also file online, if you like.
+All you have to do is download the Notice of Change of Registered Office/Registered Agent form, fill it out, and submit it to the Secretary of State.
+You can also file online if you like.
 For more information on how to change your registered agent in Minnesota, look here.

 How does the Minnesota registered agent resignation process work?